cyberus-technology/hedron/doc/upcoming-interrupt-subsystem.md

 Lowest priority delivery mode is an interrupt delivery mode where a set of CPUs can be specified as interrupt destination but only the cpu with the lowest processor priority will receive it.

-This mode cannot be used by user space because user space cannot control the actual vector that is programmed into the hardware.
-Thus, the receiving processor which is the one with the lowest priority with regards to the host might not be the one with the lowest priority for the guest (because the guest uses a virtualized LAPIC).
+This mode cannot be used by userspace, because the receiving processor which is the one with the lowest priority with regards to the host might not be the one with the lowest priority for the guest (because the guest uses a virtualized LAPIC).

 Thus, lowest priority delivery mode for physical devices will not be supported by the hypervisor interrupt interface.